 We can help you understand the home buying process.
 Attend classes or counseling on personal finance, credit repair or loan options.

 We’ll help you assess your readiness to buy along with your financial capacity and eligibility for first-time homebuyers programs including down-payment assistance programs targeted for low-income families.
 Credit Reports are pulled and financial profiles analyzed.
-If financial obstacles or barriers are identified, then a homebuyer action plan is created with recommendations to register for the financial education class, Finance Smart, or move to the Homebuyer Education Class.
+If financial obstacles or barriers are identified, then a homebuyer action plan is created with recommendations to register for the financial education class or move to the Homebuyer Education Class.
 This new approach to ascertaining your readiness to buy streamlines the process while addressing the necessary information in a more efficient and thorough manner.

 Home Choice Counseling